mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 }
 ```

-Update the Details component with some new code.
+Update the Detail component with some new code.
 It's ok if you don't understand it right now, we'll explain.

 ```javascript
 import { Component, OnInit } from "@angular/core";